Financial-Times/n-health/README.md

 # n-health

-Makes it easy to add healthchecks to an app
+Makes it easy to add healthchecks to an app.
+Extracted from the next-health repo.